roshan1209/Engineer-resource-management-system/README.md

 # ⚡ Engineering Resource Management System

-A complete full-stack application to manage engineers, projects, assignments, and team capacity with modern UI and AI-assisted development process.
+A full-stack application to manage engineers, projects, assignments, and team capacity with modern UI and AI-assisted development process.

 ---